Midwifery Graduate Programs in Minneapolis

-Nurse Midwifery programs are structured to provide advanced academic and clinical instruction in all aspects of pregnancy, childbirth, newborn care and more.
+Nurse Midwife Programs are structured to provide advanced academic and clinical instruction in all aspects of pregnancy, childbirth, newborn care and more.
 Midwifery as practiced by certified nurse-midwives (CNMs®) and certified midwives (CMs®) spans a full range of primary health care services for women from adolescence to beyond menopause.

 What Might I Learn in Nurse Midwifery Graduate Programs?

-By definition, masters level nurse midwifery programs are graduate level degree programs that seek to prepare individuals to become certified nurse midwives.
+By definition, masters level nurse midwifery programs are graduate level degree programs that seek to prepare individuals to become certified nurse midwives as per the BLS.
 As of 2010, completion of a graduate midwife program became an added requirement for certification and entry into clinical practice.
 Furthermore, per the ACNM, which is the professional organization for certified nurse-midwives and certified midwives, “standards for education and certification in midwifery are identical for CNMs and CMs.”

 The ACNM also lists the two primary categories of midwives in the United States as (1) Certified nurse-midwives and (2) direct-entry midwives.
 Nurse-midwives might enter the field after they receive formal education in nursing, while direct-entry midwives typically enter directly into the field.
 Interested students should use career goals and their current level of education and clinical experience to choose a suitable degree pathway and midwifery school.